Arlaxia/webdevindex/README.md

 ### Glossary

 Since the main goal of this is creating a knowledgebase for quick references, a glossary is a great idea.
-The idea would be that important concepts could be searched and a quick yet understandable definition be provided.
+The idea would be that important concepts could be searched in a quick yet understandable definition be provided.